esx-framework/esx_core/[esx_addons]/esx_multicharacter/readme.md

 	- Download and run all requirements
 	- Ensure none of the conflicting resources are enabled
 #### mysql-async duplicate entry
-	- You have not increased the VARCHAR size of your tables (use the command)
+	- You have not increased the VARCHAR size of the table holding identifiers - usually `owner` or `identifier`

 #### The menu interface is esx_menu_default - you can use any version if you want a different appearance
 ![image](https://user-images.githubusercontent.com/65407488/119010385-592a8c80-b9d7-11eb-9aa1-eb7051004843.png)